 This page contains more details about our business, our corporate structure, governance, leadership and customers.

-Cambridge Intelligence was founded in 2011 by CEO Joe Parry.
+Cambridge Intelligence was founded in 2011 by Executive Chairman Joe Parry.
 We’ve grown consistently and quickly since then, but we’re still a UK-based, privately-owned Cambridge startup success story registered in England and Wales (company number: 07625370).

-Joe continues to majority own and run the business, with support from an experienced management team and board of directors.
+Joe continues to majority own the business, which is run by CEO Bryan Amesbury with support from an experienced management team and board of directors.
 Our technical expertise runs right through the organization, from the CEO to the large and skilled software development team.

 In 2014, we incorporated in the US to capitalize on the huge and rapidly-growing market opportunity in North America.
 Based in Lowell, MA, Cambridge Intelligence Inc looks after around 40% of our customers.